top of page

 Are there differences between Brooklyn & Staten Island facilities?

 Yes!
 Both makerspaces have wood and metal fabrication facilities.
-Staten Island has blacksmithing and ceramics capabilities while Brooklyn does not.
-Brooklyn has more 3D printing and laser cutters, and a sewing room with industrial machines that we don't have in SI.
+Brooklyn also has ceramics, industrial sewing, laser cutters, and 3D printing.
 Staten Island Makerspace also has more limited hours than our Brooklyn shop but we can coordinate access times with you.
+Artists can work out of both shops if desired.

 If you have any other questions, please email DB Lampman